 The New Fake Deferred Adjudication DWI Law

 Don’t let The New Fake Deferred Adjudication DWI Law bill fool you.
 The uninformed may choose to get a fake dismissal not knowing it is fake.
 Mimi will analyze your DWI case during a full case evaluation and review all options to determine the best course of action.

 What is it?

 Before Sept.
 1, 2019 there was no such thing as deferred adjudication for any type of DWI offense.
 Cases ended either in a DWI conviction, dismissal or reduction to a lesser charge (typically an “obstruction of a highway”).

 A true deferred adjudication occurs when a defendant pleads guilty (or no contest, if allowed) to a charge.
 After successfully completing probation, the court dismisses the case.
 In other words, the State cannot use the case against you.
-This was a true second chance type of punishment.
+True deferred adjudication is a second chance type of punishment.
 True deferred adjudication represents the carrot and stick approach.
 If one finished the conditions of probation (as if convicted for the offense), the reward is a true dismissal.

 The plain and simple answer is NO. The case still exists.
 Prosecutors may use it in the future in the same way as a regular conviction.
 In the old days, true deferred adjudications were unable for use against a person.
 But, the law changed.
 The DWI deferred adjudication is exactly like the family violence deferred adjudication in that it counts as a conviction for enhancement purposes.